 7:00 pm - 9:00 pm

 Regular workshop in our apiary.
+We plan to pull honey frames in anticipation of next month's workshop where we'll extract honey!
+Since we're removing the honey from these girls, we'll also treat for varroa.
+We will cover a couple of methods for doing that, and show you how to apply them.
 Come out and get your hands in some bees, or stand back and watch.
 Whatever it takes to get your comfort level up around your bees, along with guided sessions with our more experienced beekeepers to show you how to read your hives.
-We'll also have examples of how to harvest frames of honey, and (with any luck!) how to relocate bees from your bait boxes into a hive (if we have any new bees in our apairy's bait boxes).
+We'll also have examples of how to relocate bees from your bait boxes into a hive (if we have any new bees in our apairy's bait boxes).

 You must have appropriate protective gear (minimize dark and/or red items, loose fitting clothes, all skin covered).
 We have a limited number of veils available but you must wear long pants, long sleeve shirt, shoes with socks that come up above your calves.
 We do have some gloves to loan out but if you have some gardening gloves or other type please bring them.
 Do not wear leggings, shorts, skirts and dresses, or all dark clothing.
 Try to wear denim jeans and light colored clothing so as not to agitate the bees.
 If you are not wearing proper protection you will not be permitted in the apiary.
 If you have any questions please contact us and we would be happy to advise.

 Family membership (same household) is $20.

 Membership not required to attend meetings and workshops.

 Limited space events will give preference to active members.